 6. Can I smoke after dental implants?

-Thus, the chances of dental implant failure because of smoking increase manifold.
+Studies reveal that smoking increases the dental implant failure rate by manifold.
 It is recommended that for a few weeks after surgery, the patient refrains from smoking.

 Smokers are advised to join some support groups to get them through this phase.
 They can also use e-cigarettes with nicotine-free liquid.